 A specific yoga program that is optimal for breast cancer patients and survivors has not been determined, as the yoga interventions implemented in the aforementioned studies varied in frequency, intensity, sequencing, and selected postures.
 Therefore, when determining the appropriate frequency and intensity, and selecting postures for your breast cancer participants, there are several considerations to keep in mind:

-Participants may experience pain, weakness and decreased range of motion in the affected arm as a result of cancer treatments, and the development of lymphedema, which can occur from an accumulation of lymph fluid in the arm.
+Participants may experience pain, weakness, and decreased range of motion in the affected arm as a result of cancer treatments.
 Encourage participants to wear compression sleeves and to avoid any postures that result in arm pain.
-Initially, focus on increasing range of motion of the upper body with gentle shoulder stretches and chest-opening postures such as shoulder rolls, cactus arms, cow pose or a supported backbend.
-For strengthening exercises, provide modifications for postures that place a high percentage of the body weight into the arms, such as downward-facing dog, plank or low push-up position, until participants build strength in the upper body.
+Initially, focus on increasing the range of motion of the upper body with gentle shoulder stretches.
+And chest-opening postures such as shoulder rolls, cactus arms, cow pose, or a supported backbend.
+For strengthening exercises, provide modifications for postures that place a high percentage of the body weight into the arms, such as downward-facing dog, plank, or low push-up position, until participants build strength in the upper body.
 Gradually progress as arm range of motion, strength, and confidence improve.

 Include Meditation and Breathing:

 Be sure to incorporate both meditation and breathing exercises in your yoga classes and sessions, as both can be helpful in improving sleep, reducing stress and anxiety, managing pain, and improving the overall quality of life for your participants.

 Incorporate Postures for Strength and Physical Function:

 Because breast cancer treatments can result in losses in strength and physical function.
 Focus on implementing postures and sequences that incorporate whole-body functional movements to build core stability.
 Postures such as warrior I, warrior II, warrior III, high lunge, goddess, downward-facing dog, and plank can promote whole-body strength and function